Master Services Agreement

 5A STAFF AUGMENTATION

 i.
-Cogneau will recruit, interview, select, hire and engage employees who are reasonably qualified and are competent to perform the Saas Services and / or Professional Services requested by Client (“Cogneau Employees”).
+If Cogneau provides skilled human services for the performance of Services, Cogneau will recruit, interview, select, hire, and engage employees who are reasonably qualified and are competent to perform the Saas Services and/or Professional Services requested by Client (“Cogneau Employees”).
 Cogneau will inform Client by way of writing and in advance of the identity of all Cogneau Employees providing Services on behalf of Cogneau under this Agreement.
 At all times staffing of Cogneau Employees in connection with the Services shall be based upon the mutual agreement of the Parties.
-Client shall not be liable for payment of any charge towards the cost of training or orienting any replacement candidate except as agreed otherwise by the Parties in writing.
-To the extent permitted by applicable local laws, Client may ask for replacement of any employee of Cogneau engaged on the Services set forth under an SOW at any time with written notice to Cogneau.
+To the extent permitted by applicable local laws, Client may ask for the replacement of any employee of Cogneau engaged on the Services set forth under an SOW at any time with written notice to Cogneau.

 ii.
-Cogneau shall not subcontract the performance of any Services without the express prior written consent of Client and the subcontractor’s execution of an agreement in a form consistent with this Agreement, and any such subcontractor and its employees shall be considered “Cogneau Personnel” for purposes of this Agreement.
+Cogneau may subcontract the performance of any Services without the express prior written consent of Client, and any such subcontractor and its employees shall be considered “Cogneau Personnel” for purposes of this Agreement.

 6. CLIENT RESPONSIBILITIES